-Born at Lauder on 7 July 1905, daughter of Robert James Rutledge and Ida Jessie Clark, she attended Lauder School and Normal School then taught in rural schools until her marriage, on 5 July 1927, to Frederick Milford Johnson (?-1961).
+Born at Lauder on 7 July 1905, daughter of Ida Jessie Clark and Robert James Rutledge, she attended Lauder School and Normal School then taught in rural schools, including Salem School (?-?), until her marriage on 5 July 1927 to Frederick Milford Johnson (1894-1961).
 They operated a grocery store at St. James until 1943.
-She later returned to teaching, serving as Vice-Principal at Salisbury School (1958-1959, 1964-1967) and retiring in 1970 as the Principal of Donald School.
+She returned to teaching at Polson School (1946-1958), serving as Vice-Principal at Salisbury School (1958-1959, 1964-1967) and Hampstead School (1960-1964) and retiring in 1970 as the Principal of Donald School.
 She wrote a history of the Manitoba Teachers’ Credit Union, of which she had been a member, director, and Board Chair.
 She died at Winnipeg in May 1991 and was buried in the Elmwood Cemetery.

 Birth and marriage registrations, Manitoba Vital Statistics.

 The Rise and Fall of a Prairie Town: A History of Lauder, Manitoba, and the Surrounding District by G. G. Phillips, 1970s.
 [Manitoba Legislative Library, F5649.L4 Phi]

 Obituary, Winnipeg Free Press, 10 May 1991, page 18.